9.21.23

 This year I will be printing for two amazing artists Olivia Wendel and Michelle Vaughan for Robert Blackburn's Printers Without Presses program.
 This is an amazing opportunity to exercise my printing chops and collaborate with artists to help them make work they could not do on their own.

 Printers Without Presses are available to assist artists in the workshop.
 They may be hired for edition work, as technical advisors on personal projects, or for private instruction.
-I am very excited to continue working with these artists and meet with more artists in the future!
+I am very excited to continue working with these artists and meet with more artists in the future!3.10.16

 Everything is not o.k.
 II

 Collective Delusion/Mass Hysteria is taking the show on the road, this time in Oklahoma City for Everything is not o.k.
-II four days of art, punk, and fun!
+II four days of art, punk, and fun!March 10 - 13, 2016

 Full list of artists, bands, and venues:

-Facebook events page
+Facebook events page1.28.16

 New Prints 2016/Winter

-International Print Center New York presents “New Prints 2016/Winter” from January 28 – March 26, 2016 in its gallery at 508 West 26th St, 5th Floor.
+I finally made it into a New Prints exhibition at IPCNY!!!International Print Center New York presents “New Prints 2016/Winter” from January 28 – March 26, 2016 in its gallery at 508 West 26th St, 5th Floor.
 “New Prints 2016/Winter”, consisting of over fifty-three projects by fifty-two artists, was selected from over 2,000 submissions.
 “New Prints 2016/Winter” is the fifty-third presentation of IPCNY’s New Prints Program, a series of juried exhibitions organized by IPCNY three times each year featuring prints made within the past twelve months.
 An illustrated brochure with a curatorial essay by David Senior will accompany the exhibition.

 This show was selected by: Diana Burroughs (Director, Marlborough Graphics), Carl Fudge (Artist), Clare Garfield (Collector), David Senior (Bibliographer, MoMA Library), Justin Sanz (Artist and Workshop Manager, EFA Robert Blackburn Printmaking Workshop), and Marie Tennyson (Assistant Director of the LeRoy Neiman Center for Print Studies at Columbia University).